 How is water absorption measured and how does this effect your project?

 Water absorption is measured according to ASTM D570-98.
-This test method for rate of water absorption serves as a guide to the proportion of water absorbed by a material.
-In the test, the test material is printed in the form of a disk 50.8 mm in diameter and 3.2 mm in thickness.
+This test method for rate of water absorption serves as a guide to the proportion of water absorbed by a material or 3D-printed resin part.
+In the test, the test resin is 3d-printed in the form of a disk 50.8 mm in diameter and 3.2 mm in thickness.
 Weight of the material is recorded before and after 24 hour immersion in demineralized water at 23 degree celcius.

-Water absorption can have a great influence on resin material when used in moisture or wet environments.
+Water absorption can have a great influence on 3D-printed resin part when used in moisture or wet environment.
 Generally mechanical properties are decreasing when a polymer material is fully saturated with water and the polymer resin material might swell when it has a high water absorption.
-It is important to select a resin material with low water absorption, like Liqcreate Strong-X when using it in these conditions.
+It is important to select a resin with low water absorption, like Liqcreate Strong-X or Deep Blue when using 3D-printed resin parts in these conditions.

 [1] http://www.matweb.com/reference/tensilestrength.aspx